cassandra-spark/prodle/README.md

 ## Deployment

 - Create a new app in Heroku
-- Open a terminal and go to the directory of our project
+- Open a terminal and go to the backend directory of our project
 - Create a new Git repository in the folder
 - Add our Heroku project as a git remote